What does “Cooperative” mean? What is a Coop?

 What are the parent responsibilities?

-- Helping and Alternate Days: approximately six times per year.
+- Helping Days: approximately 6-7 times per year.
 Come 15 minutes early, provide a healthy snack for the class, help teacher with class and clean up.

 - Committee Service: each family serves on one committee (fundraising, maintenance, sewing, hospitality, health, etc.) Committee members are usually only called once a year for help.